venky890/Delta-Demo/README.md

-# Delta-Demo
-This is a Demo for Git &amp; Github class.

-# teacher
-Kanuganti Srijana
-# student
+# new project
-Kanuganti Venkatesh
+This project is created from the local system. it is created by venkatesh.